Open Space Act

 - First, any agricultural lands approved for classification must be used for livestock or agricultural production.
 Farms with less than 20 acres are subject to minimum earnings in order to qualify.

-Property owners may direct inquiries concerning Open Space or Classified or Designated Forest designation to 360-740-1392.
+Property owners may direct inquiries concerning Open Space classification to 360-740-1392.
 Application processing fees for Open Space programs must be submitted with the application and are not refundable should classification be denied.

-For Designated Forestland, Open Space Farm and Agriculture Lands, and Open Space Lands:
+For Open Space Farm and Agriculture Lands and Open Space Lands:

 - $350.00 base application fee - per parcel